mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 }
 ```

-And here are the results I got by running my microbenchmark in Chrome Dev
+Here are the results I've gotten by running my microbenchmark in Chrome Dev
 `66.0.3343.3` (V8 `6.6.189`) and Firefox Nightly `60.0a1 (2018-02-11)`:

 ![Different Decodes](/images/2018-02-03/different-decodes.png)